You are here

 Nigel's surgery 72: Sexual and reproductive healthcare

-The Faculty of Sexual and Reproductive Healthcare have recently published a document describing a vision for sexual and reproductive healthcare in the UK.
+The Faculty of Sexual and Reproductive Healthcare have published COVID-19 resources and information for sexual and reproductive healthcare (SRH) for professionals.

-Practices should offer comprehensive SRH services to patients of all ages without discrimination.
-High quality services involve good administrative systems as well as good clinical care.
+Practices should offer SRH services to patients of all ages without discrimination.
+Not all practices will provide all services.
+They should be able to offer signposting or access to this.
+Practices should have good links and referral pathways to SRH services being delivered in the community.
+High quality services should involve good administrative systems as well as good clinical care.

 Practices should display the SRH services they offer on their website.